Nuclear Medicine - Hepatobiliary

 It is important to remain still during the exam.
 Nuclear imaging causes no pain.
 However, having to remain still or in one position for long periods may cause discomfort

-If you receive a medication that causes your gallbladder to empty, you may experience slight abdominal discomfort or nausea, but it should pass within a few minutes.
-Although imaging may be performed over a period of several hours, you may not be on the imaging table the entire time.
+If you receive medication to empty your gallbladder, you may have slight abdominal discomfort or nausea.
+This should pass within a few minutes.
+Although imaging may take place over several hours, you may not be on the imaging table the entire time.

 Unless your doctor tells you otherwise, you may resume your normal activities after your exam.
 A technologist, nurse, or doctor will provide you with any necessary special instructions before you leave.